google/software-product-sprint/walkthroughs/week-1-web-development/portfolio-walkthrough.md

     </walkthrough-editor-open-file>
     is the main Java class that that runs a web server.

-Deploy the example webpage by `cd`-ing into the `stanley` directory and then running a dev server:
+Deploy the example webpage by `cd`-ing into the `~/software-product-sprint/walkthroughs/week-1-web-development/examples/stanley` directory and then running a dev server:

 ```bash
 mvn package exec:java